chanzuckerberg/cellxgene-census/README.md

 ## Technology

-The Cellxgene Census is a data object publicly hosted online and a convenience API to open it.
+The CELLxGENE Census is a data object publicly hosted online and a convenience API to open it.
 The object is built using the [SOMA](https://github.com/single-cell-data/SOMA) API and data model via its implementation [TileDB-SOMA](https://github.com/single-cell-data/TileDB-SOMA).
 As such, the Census has all the data capabilities offered by TileDB-SOMA including:

 - Cloud-based data storage and access.
 - Efficient access for larger-than-memory slices of data.